rob-miller/rFold/README.md

 ## Collect

-Not yet implemented.
+Defines and loads a PostgreSQL database of protein internal coordinate data.
+Schema defined in rFold.dbm, a datafile for PgModeler - which is a PostgreSQL schema editor and design tool available at http://pgmodeler.com.br/ .
 Source tree contains modified DSSP program, changed to output internal coordinate records matching PIC data above and more atom coordinates.

 ## Move